bpbradley/matrix-turnify/README.md

 You should see a log of this request in matrix-turnify logs.
 You will also get an appropriate response.
 If the request was valid (i.e. you gave it your actual auth token, which you can get from the about section of your matrix client) then it will return valid cloudflare call credentials in the form expected by matrix clients.
 If it was a bad token, you will get an unauthorized response directly from your synapse server.

+Use `LOG_LEVEL=debug` for more robust logging if you have issues.
+Most commonly it will be reverse proxy related.

 ## Notes